richardhbtz/soundcloud-rpc/README.md

-# soundcloud-rpc - a SoundCloud Client with Discord Rich Presence, Dark Mode, and Adblocking Support
+# soundcloud-rpc - a SoundCloud Client with Discord Rich Presence, Dark Mode, and AdBlock support

 ## Preview